UPDATE 3-Kuwait's Sheikh Ahmad convicted of forgery in Geneva trial | Politics

 Prosecutors alleged that Sheikh Ahmad knew that the videos, which he passed on to Kuwaiti authorities, were fakes.
 Sheikh Ahmad told the court last week he had submitted the videos to Kuwaiti authorities believing, at the time, that they were authentic.

-In 2015, he publicly apologised in a statement via Kuwait TV to Sheikh Nasser, who is now the country's emir, to Al-Kharafi and to their families for his role in the affair, saying he had thought the videos were genuine and credible.
+In 2015, he publicly apologised in a statement via Kuwait TV to Sheikh Nasser, to Al-Kharafi and to their families for his role in the affair, saying he had thought the videos were genuine and credible.

 ALSO READ